 All of these drugs pose a risk for bleeding.

 Beta blockers reduce the oxygen demand of the heart by slowing the heart rate and lowering pressure in the arteries.
 They are effective for reducing deaths from heart disease.
-Beta blockers are often given to patients early in their hospitalization, sometimes intravenously.
+Beta blockers are usually given to patients early in their hospitalization, sometimes intravenously.
 Patients with heart failure or who are at risk of going into cardiogenic shock should not receive intravenous beta blockers.
 Long-term oral beta blocker therapy for patients with symptomatic coronary artery disease, particularly after heart attacks, is recommended in most patients.
-[For more information, see In-Depth Report #03: Coronary artery disease.]

 Administration During a Heart Attack.
-The beta blocker metoprolol may be given through an IV within the first few hours of a heart attack to reduce damage to the heart muscle.
+The beta blocker metoprolol may be given orally or through an IV within the first few hours of a heart attack to reduce damage to the heart muscle.

 Prevention After a Heart Attack.
-Beta blockers taken by mouth are also used on a long-term basis (as maintenance therapy) after a first heart attack to help prevent future heart attacks.
+Beta blocker pills are also used on a long-term basis (as maintenance therapy) after a first heart attack to help prevent future heart attacks.

 Side Effects.
 Beta blocker side effects include fatigue, lethargy, vivid dreams and nightmares, depression, memory loss, and dizziness.
 They can lower HDL ("good") cholesterol.
 Beta blockers are categorized as non-selective or selective.
 Non-selective beta blockers, such as carvedilol and propranolol, can narrow bronchial airways.
-Patients with asthma, emphysema, or chronic bronchitis, should not take non-selective beta blockers.
+Patients with asthma, emphysema, or chronic bronchitis, may need to avoid non-selective beta blockers.